 Honesty is its own reward

 The reason I started this article is not only because of my fondness for Rags to Riches.
-There is a new title from Ragged Games – developer of House Flipper and the awful Lust for Darkness – called Bum Simulator.
+There is a new title from Ragged Games – developer of House Flipper and the honestly rather awful Lust for Darkness – called Bum Simulator.
 Of course, as with all “Simulator” games since that infamous Goat one, this is just a ridiculous take on the life of a homeless person.
-A first person “adventure” (yeah right) where the player goes around begging or stealing from people, along with additional unmissable features like the freedom of writing on the carton you’ll use to beg.
-Additionally, you can flip people off, beat up other bums and other hilarious gameplay features.
+A first person “adventure” where the player goes around begging or stealing from people, along with additional unmissable features like the freedom of writing on the carton you’ll use to beg.
+Additionally, the main character can flip people off, beat up other bums and other hilarious gameplay features.

-Of course, I’m not saying a life of a homeless is not made up of fights or flipping people off, it might be and it is, but that’s beside the point.
-Bum Simulator chooses to make random fun out of a sensitive topic, targeting the kind of public that Ragged games knows all too well.
+Titles like these basically smell like Twitch bait right from the get-go.
+House Flipper was at least a rather straightforward game, if a tad boring but hey, remodeling houses is rarely that much fun.
+Bum Simulator is clearly a piss take, there’s no sombre reflections, no meditation on poverty or mental illness.
+Just random “GTA 5 with mods” chaos.
+Of course, I’m not saying a life of a homeless would not be made up also of fighting or flipping people off, it might be and it is, but that’s beside the point.
+Bum Simulator‘s only objective seems to make random fun out of a sensitive topic, targeting the kind of public that Ragged games knows all too well.

 Just to clarify the level of comedy we’re talking about, this below is an official screenshot with a “do u know de wey” meme on the carton.
 Yay for 2018!